plasma-umass/scalene/README.md

 scalene --help                                   # lists all options
 ```

-Using Scalene programmatically in your code:
+To use Scalene programmatically in your code, invoke using `scalene` as above and then:

 ```Python
 import scalene